Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 The phase when the Jai program binary file executes is called **run-time**.
 Compile-time and run-time are very distinct:
- 1. first you compile a program which is **compile-time**
+ 1. first you compile a program in a time period which is **compile-time**
- 2. then you execute or run it, which is **run-time**.
+ 2. then you execute or run it, which is during **run-time**.

 During compile-time, your code is carefully examined, and if needed a _compiler error_ is shown and the compilation stops without producing an executable.
-An executable binary is produced only when the compiler can finish without errors.
+An executable binary is produced only when the compiler and linker can finish without errors.

 At run-time, a program can still be stopped (it crashes or panics) when a certain abnormal condition is encountered producing a _run-time error_, such as for example during bounds-checking on arrays or strings (when an index is used that is outside the size of the array) or a divide-by-zero condition.